Globe Telecom is a telecommunications provider from the Philippines. The company has the largest mobile, fixed, and broadband network in this country.

 - Click on Log in

-- You need to log in using the default network name and default password in case you haven’t changed them before (if you have used a new password and now cannot remember that password, you can reset it to factory defaults as we explained in the previous part).
+- You need to log in to your Globe at Home router using the default network name and default password in case you haven’t changed them before (if you have used a new password and now cannot remember that password, you can reset it to factory defaults as we explained in the previous part).
 Most often, the default username for these devices is user, while the default password is @ l03e1t3.

 - After entering the credentials, click on Log in.